-The Trustees (as well as AFM and Fund employers) will continue advocating to Members of Congress that they move with urgency to produce a bipartisan solution that fully solves this crisis and treats our participants fairly.
+The Trustees (as well as the AFM and Fund employers) will continue advocating to Members of Congress that they move with urgency to produce a bipartisan solution that fully solves this crisis and treats our participants fairly.
 There may be key moments when it will be especially important for AFM-EPF participants to make their voices heard.
 We will keep you informed and alert you if and when such opportunities arise.

 You can use the information below to: